falmasridev0/image_extension_converter/README.md

 2. run the program through terminal and add the extenstion you want as an argument

-the result will be in 'converted_images' folder.
+the result will be in 'converted_images' folder. if it's not existed. the program will create it.

 NOTE:
 1. the program thumbnail images to make it smaller.